 The Group's liquidity is obtained through the use of available of funding and the raise up of the credit limits received whenever needed in order to finance particular projects (project basis funding).
-The Group maintains excellent relationships with the Banking institutions and thus ensures adequate funding for the execution of the Group's business plans
+The Group maintains excellent relationships with the Banking institutions and thus ensures adequate funding for the execution of the Group's business plans.

 The Group's strategic planning determines the form of funding as well as the financial tools to be used.

-Recrowings include the floating and fixed rate outstranding principal at year and plus asserted interest.
+Borrowings include the floating and fixed rate outstanding principal at year end plus accrued interest up to maturity.